Implement a product feature using GitHub Spec Kit

 • Performance targets (2-second page loads, 30-second uploads)

-11. Verify that acceptance scenarios (associated with user scenarios) are specific and testable:
+11. Review the spec.md file and verify that acceptance scenarios (associated with user scenarios) are specific and testable:

 • ✅ Good: Given an employee attempts to upload a 30MB file, When validation occurs, Then they see an error message stating the 25MB limit